Kushner's economic plan for Mideast peace faces broad Arab rejection

 “The idea of moving from land-for-peace to money-for-peace, is insulting to the Palestinian cause,” he said.
 “It is very clear that Kushner’s idea is about paying for Palestinian approval of Israel taking over all their land and basically giving no concessions to the Palestinians.”

-“The plan is not even palatable to the wider audience in the region.
-It will be a sell-off of a just cause,” he said.

-“The Gulf states will have a hard time to force it on the Palestinians.
-They will have a hard time convincing the Palestinians ... it’s not what people expect after years of conflict and struggle.”

-Reporting by Stephen Kalin in Riyadh; Mohammed Abdellah and Amina Ismail in Cairo; Suleiman al-Khalidi in Amman; Samia Nakhoul and Tom Perry in Beirut; Ghaida Ghantous, Alexander Cornwell, Hadeel Al Sayegh, and Sylvia Westall in Dubai; Eric Knecht in Doha; Michael Georgy in Khartoum and Ahmed Hagagy in Kuwait; Writing by Stephen Kalin; Editing by Samia Nakhoul and Chris Reese
+Reporting by Stephen Kalin in Riyadh; Mohammed Abdellah and Amina Ismail in Cairo; Suleiman al-Khalidi in Amman; Samia Nakhoul and Tom Perry in Beirut; Ghaida Ghantous, Alexander Cornwell, Hadeel Al Sayegh, and Sylvia Westall in Dubai; Eric Knecht in Doha; Michael Georgy in Khartoum, Ahmed Hagagy in Kuwait and Jeffrey Heller in Jerusalem; Writing by Stephen Kalin; Editing by Samia Nakhoul and Chris Reese